Chapter 18.41

 a.
 City Standard.
 No minimum lot size has been established.

 b.
 Thurston County Standard.
-The city defers to the Thurston County Health Department to determine minimum lot size.
+The city defers to the Thurston County health department to determine minimum lot size.

 2. Residential Density.
 Density is calculated by dividing the number of units by the site area.
 The allowed density is generally based on the availability of sewers.
-Where sewer is not available, the city defers to the Thurston County Health Department to establish maximum densities.
+Where sewer is not available, the city defers to the Thurston County health department to establish maximum densities.

 a.
 Individual Water and Septic.
-1 du/ac (max.).
+One du/ac (max.).

 b.
 Public Water and Individual Septic.
-2 to 3.48 dus/ac (max.).
+Two to 3.48 dus/ac (max.).

 c.
 Public Water and Sewer.
-6 (min.) to 8 (max.) dus/ac.
+Six (min.) to eight (max.) dus/ac.

 E. Development Options and Subdivision.
 (Reserved).

 F. Additional Zone-Specific Standards.
 (Reserved).
 (Ord.
+735 § 2, 2025; Ord.
 665 § 28 (part), 2017)

 18.41.030 Residential 8-25 (R 8-25) zone.